MicrosoftDocs/azure-docs/articles/storsimple/storsimple-ova-update-01-release-notes.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="NA"
-   ms.date="05/18/2016"
+   ms.date="05/19/2016"
    ms.author="alkohli" />

 # StorSimple Virtual Array release notes

 ## Overview

 The following release notes identify the critical open issues and the issues fixed for the Update 0.1 release of the Microsoft Azure StorSimple Virtual Array (also known as the StorSimple on-premises virtual device or the StorSimple virtual device).
-This release corresponds to software version 10.0.10271.0.
+This release corresponds to software version 10.0.10279.0.

 The release notes are continuously updated, and as critical issues requiring a workaround are discovered, they are added.
 Before you deploy your StorSimple virtual device, carefully review the information contained in the release notes.

 ## What's new in Update 0.1

-Virtual Array 0.1 is a bug fix only release.
-There are no new features, no changes in encryption, auth, or privacy, no security fixes.
-As well, there are no service side changes.
-Categories of bugs fixes include:
+Virtual Array 0.1 is a bug-fix only release.
+The main categories of bugs fixes include (but are not limited to):

-•	Fixing reboot issues when dealing with sub-directories with ADS information
-•	Resiliency around cloud outages
+- Resiliency around cloud outages: This release has several bug fixes around scenarios when there is a cloud connectivity disruption.
-•	Improving the accuracy of jobs status (percentage completion) in the portal
+- Improving the accuracy of jobs status (percentage completion) in the portal: In earlier versions, job status in the portal was not granular.
+This release
-•	Picking up new SaaS SDK for bug fixes.
+- Reliability improvements: This release has several reliability improvements.
+- Updated VHDs and VMDKs available from the portal: The Azure classic portal will be pointing to new VHDs and VMDKs and you can provision Update 0.1 devices using these images.

+Note if you download the VHD and VMDK from the portal, those will now be pointing to Update 0.1

 ## Issues fixed in Update 0.1